 What Can You Eat in Malana?

 Basic food is available at Malana during the day.
 Keep in mind that these are extremely isolated locations deep in the hills.
 Whatever you get, be grateful for it, as food here is about sustenance, not luxury.
 You will find about half a dozen shacks scattered across the area.
 Near Jari, Hotel Negi’s Nest serves a decent spread.
-I would suggest carrying some dry snacks and water bottles for the trek as well.
+I would suggest carrying some dry snacks and water bottles for the trek as well, along with some cash, since there is no ATM anywhere near the village.

 What Are the Best Things to Do in Malana?